travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 The *Auto Cancellation Setting* is in the Settings tab of each repository, and you can enable it separately for:

-* *pushes* - which build your feature branch and appear in the *Build History* tab of your repository.
+* *pushes* - which build your branch and appear in the *Build History* tab of your repository.

 * *pull requests* - which build the future merge result of your feature branch against its target and appear in the *Pull Requests* tab of your repository.